longnh238/Machine-Learning-Tutorials-Part-1-Python-Numpy-Pandas/README.md

-# Machine Learning Tutorials - Part 1
+# Machine Learning Tutorials - Part 1: Python Basic, Numpy, Pandas

 Welcome to **Machine Learning Tutorials - Part 1**, a beginner-friendly guide to machine learning using **Python**, **NumPy**, and **Pandas**.
 This tutorial series covers foundational concepts and practical coding exercises to get you started on your machine learning journey.